upn3xt/chrono/journal/JOURNAL.md

 This is a idea that I had for a minute and seems like a great idea, since I'll be talking about programming language creation, how to make it and then talk about Chrono.
 Though it will not be a chrono video, a little sneek in would be nice.

+## The future of chrono

+Probably will stop working directly on chrono.
+BUT the future of chrono is different now for a reason.
+Backend.
+The LLVM C API is missing a lot of necessary functions and I just found out that the C++ API is more complete but it's a C++ exclusive.
+I don't properly know C++ nor am up to stop and learn it with a thon of things to consider of both new and old versions of it.
+And imagine I take more time to remake the compiler and it's still half baked.
+You problably know where I'm going with this, I'm building my own custom chrono-specific backend framework.
+A language backend designed for chrono to generate IR and generate code.
+This is a big decision.
+But making a language was it's own big decision and here I am.

+What I mean to say is that chrono development won't stop.
+Infact is going to get more active, because now I have to write my own custom thing to get to assembly.
+From IR to assembly to linker to executable.

+It also means no more backwards compatibility with C. And maybe it's a good thing.
+Maybe it's a start to a good new thing.

+The future of chrono now is a language that has it's independent compiler that ONLY works for chrono code.